by Unity Imani-ImoJah, Former Teacher

-As a PMP teacher, I have received questions from parents over the years about how students learn to read and write at Play Mountain Place.
-PMP parents sometimes feel that because children make their own choices about how they construct their day, that perhaps the fundamentals of reading and writing are bypassed.
+As a Play Mountain Place teacher, I have received questions from parents over the years about how students learn to read and write at Play Mountain Place.
+Play Mountain Place parents sometimes feel that because children make their own choices about how they construct their day, that perhaps the fundamentals of reading and writing are bypassed.

 Repetition of stories also helps the child build his/her reading skills.
 The child remembers the plot and is excited to show that he/she remembers it as the story is read.
 In addition, the child begins to recognize the print on the page and match it to the spoken word.
 Children will even correct the teacher reading the story if a teacher strays from the words as they are written in the book.